sysgears/grain/docs/latest.markdown

 `pygments` - Pygments integration method (default is `auto`):

   - `none` - do not use Pygments
-  - `python` - use Pygments bundled with Grain as Python process
+  - `python` - use Pygments bundled with Grain as Python process (requires Python installed)
   - `jython` - use Pygments bundled with Grain as Jython process (slow startup time)
   - `shell` - use Pygments installed in the system as shell Python process
-  - `auto` - use Pygments bundled with Grain as Python process if python is installed in the system, otherwise fallback to Jython process
+  - `auto` - use Pygments bundled with Grain as Python process if Python is installed in the system, otherwise fallback to Jython process

 `cache_highlight` - cache highlighting results (default is `true`):